Total Water Levels Tool

 The Total Water Levels (TWL) Tool helps you develop flood exposure analyses using the best available science for sea-level rise (SLR).
 You can analyze neighborhood, municipality-wide, and regional exposures to future flood hazards.
 You should NOT make site level engineering and design decisions.

-Using the TWL tool you can create maps that illustrate three flooding types: future inundation (i.e., future high tide); recurrent coastal flooding (i.e., sunny-day flooding, nuisance floods); and extreme coastal flooding from storms (i.e., hurricanes and nor’easters).
-The TWL method is based on NOAA’s “What Will Adaptation Cost” guide and is consistent with the Science and Technical Advisory Panel convened by the New Jersey Climate Adaptation Alliance.
+Using the TWL tool you can create maps that illustrate three flooding types: permanent inundation (i.e., the future Mean Higher High Water line); high tide flooding (i.e., sunny-day flooding, nuisance floods); and extreme coastal flooding from storms (i.e., hurricanes and nor’easters).
+The TWL method is based on NOAA’s “What Will Adaptation Cost” guide and is consistent with the 2019 Science and Technical Advisory Panel report for sea-level rise in New Jersey.

 Step 1 - Choose the nearest tide gauge to your analysis area OR select the ‘most suitable’ tide gauge based on your own judgment.
 For example, southern Monmouth County, NJ coastal flood height characteristics could be more similar to Atlantic City, even though the Sandy Hook gauge is in Monmouth County.
 If you are unsure of which gauge to choose, you should use the two closest gauges, and then choose the one that generates the highest water levels exposure analysis.